Open-Bytes/SwiftUINavigator/README.md

         @ViewBuilder rootView: () -> Root)
 ```

-As you can see, you can customize the `transition` animation and `easeAnimation`.
+As you can see, you can customize the `transition` animation, `easeAnimation` and automatic navigation bar.

 ```swift
 NavigatorView(